Outline

 Analog GMP

 Zenswap’s cross-chain framework relies heavily on Analog GMP, a secure and reliable infrastructure that enables seamless messaging between various supported blockchains.
-For more details, check out Analog GMP docs.

 Analog GMP enhances Circle CCTP by automating USDC transfers, eliminating the need for end-user redemptions and gas payments on destination chains.
 It also provides tools for troubleshooting failed transactions, improving both UX and security.
+For more details, check out the Analog GMP docs.

 Circle CCTP